top of page

 CAA reports that the average cost to run an ambulance transport in 2022 was $589.

 If the state’s reimbursement for running Medi-Cal transport is $111, that means we lose over $480 per Medi-Cal patient we transport.
 In 2022, the Medi-Cal patients Royal served accounted for nearly 20% of our total transport volume - a percentage that is growing.
 As our population ages, more people qualify for Medi-Cal and subsequently, the state has become more dependent on local healthcare and EMS resources to care for citizens.
+Rising operational costs, combined with an aging population and increased demand for ambulance services, make the reimbursement gap an urgent financial crisis for EMS providers.

 Let’s review some local news: